-Three organizations cancel fundraisers at Trump's Mar-a-Lago

-First, top CEOs abandoned President Trump.
-Now, major organizations are canceling plans to hold events at the president's Mar-a-Lago resort in Florida.

-The Cleveland Clinic, the American Cancer Society and an organization that supports disaster relief said Thursday they were abandoning plans for fundraisers at the private club.
+Now charities are dumping Trump, too

+Some of the biggest-named charities in America are walking away from President Trump.

+The American Red Cross, The Salvation Army and Susan G. Komen foundation all said Friday they're canceling events at Trump's Palm Beach property Mar-a-Lago.
+That comes after three organizations made similar announcements on Thursday.

-The cancellations follow the spectacular implosion of Trump's business councils this week over the president's that counter-protesters shared the blame for violence at a white supremacist rally in Charlottesville, Virginia.
+The cancellations follow the spectacular implosion of Trump's business councils this week over the president's insistence that counter-protesters shared the blame for violence at a white supremacist rally in Charlottesville, Virginia.

-Now, Trump's words appear to be hurting his own business.
+Now, Trump's words are affecting his own business.

+"The American Red Cross has decided we cannot host our annual fundraising event at Mar-a-Lago, as it has increasingly become a source of controversy and pain for many of our volunteers, employees and supporters," the organization said in a statement.

+The Red Cross said it "provides assistance without discrimination to all people in need, regardless of nationality, race, religious beliefs, or political opinions, and we must be clear and unequivocal in our defense of that principle."

 Related: Stunning rebuke for the CEO president